CarsonScott/Adaptive-Template-Model/README.md

-# A Template-Matching Framework for Topological Space
+# Template-Based Pattern Recognition in Topological Space

 Traditionally, template-matching algorithms have been used for things like digital image processing and visual pattern recognition.
 One simple example of this deals with taking a (typically very small) two-dimensional filter and sliding it across an image in order to detect low-level patterns of black-and-white pixels.